gvwilson/sensibleadventures/cloudherd/cloudherd.md

 folded precisely into place.
 In one hand he held a book so thick it was almost a cube.

-"Oh, please tell me he's not going to," Granna Fee breathed beside Noxy.
+"Oh no," Granna Fee breathed beside Noxy.
 "Not here.
 Not *now*."

 As the villagers approached, Nangyal puffed out his chest.
 "Literally Indigestible, by election from its inhabitants and with the consent of His